Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/kent-college-canterbury--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 Sanjay is $8$ years old.

-Use the rule to work out how many hours’ sleep he needs.
+Use the rule to work out how many hours' sleep he needs.

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Sanjay is $8$ years old.
 <emptyline>
-Use the rule to work out how many hours’ sleep he needs.
+Use the rule to work out how many hours' sleep he needs.
 </code></pre>
 </div>